SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==========================================================================
 2015-12-03  * Updated for Swift 2.2.

+            * Added a section about error handling to the :doc:`../GuidedTour/GuidedTour` chapter.

             * Removed discussion of ``var`` patterns, variable function arguments, and the special syntax for curried functions.